 - 3. Enter a server name. - 4.
 Click Save to complete the settings and click Close to exit the page.

 Recording Settings

 Click Add to open the recording setting page.
-In this page, you can define the recording source, recording schedule, and recording capacity.
+On this page, you can define the adaptive recording, recording source, recording schedule, and recording capacity.
 A total of 2 recording settings can be configured.